dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 During my evaluation of the final submission, I will be looking at commit histories to determine that both team members contributed to the project appropriately.
-Feel free to work together, help each other, and edit and debug each others code.
-But, make sure that each team member is contributing to their assigned routes.
+Feel free to work together, help each other, and edit and debug each other's code.
+But, make sure that each team member is contributing and commiting to their assigned routes.

 ## Submission Notes
 - __As always in this class, be sure to follow all best practice conventions